tom-mohr/clevertable/README.md

                        negative={"no", "false", "none"})
 ```

-You can also specify the positive and negative values via the `positive` and `negative` arguments:
+You can explicitly specify the values of the `positive` class and the `negative` class via the constructor:

 ```python
 "Hospitalized": Binary(positive="yes", negative="no")